Embracing Down Syndrome: A Letter to My Son

 As someone who has always been the advocate of the underdog, you are the yin to my yang.
-And at just 9 months old, you have proven to me that being the underdog does not mean that you have a lack of passion, grit, determination, focus, or ability.
+At just 9 months old, you have proven to me that being the underdog does not mean that you have a lack of passion, grit, determination, focus, or ability.
 Yes, you are a little delayed, but you still meet every milestone that typical babies meet.
 And when it happens – the first smile, the first laugh, the rolling over – the joy is simply beyond measure.
-I have no doubt that you will live life to the fullest and that one day you will not feel like an underdog – you’ll feel like Marcus: strong, courageous and able.
+I do not doubt that you will live life to the fullest and that one day, you will not feel like an underdog – you’ll feel like Marcus: strong, courageous, and able.
 Your name, after all, does symbolize a Roman God of War.

 Our First Day Together